-Research on marketing decision makers consistently shows that about 80% of marketing decisions are made on the basis of gut feelings or the opinions of the highest ranking people in the conversation.
+Research on marketing decision makers consistently shows that about 80% of marketing decisions are made on gut feelings or the opinions of the highest ranking people in the conversation.
 With digital marketing, though, data-driven website decisions are a realistic option, and that’s good news.

-Making decisions on the basis of actual information allows you to avoid or at least reduce costly trial and error efforts.
+Making decisions based on actual data allows you to avoid or at least reduce costly trial and error efforts.
 You can measure your results more accurately now than you could in the past, and you can use the data you collect to make strategic decisions that help you reach your goals.

 Here are some questions you need to ask yourself as you work toward making data-driven website decisions: